ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 * I joined Aurobay, or Horse Powertrain.

 * Large team, 7 people.
-* Tasks was shielded from the developers, manual intervention.
+* Tasks were shielded from the developers, manual intervention.

-* Started with a new workload, we where required to be there every step on the way.
+* Started with a new workload, we were required to be there every step on the way.
-* Not even possible for teams follow our architectural principels fully.
+* Not even possible for teams to follow our architectural principles fully.
 * For instance, IaC not possible, blocked from deploying parts of definition.

 * Done right, Cloud Adoption Framework.
 * Created using Azure Landing Zones, snapshot.
 * Scale not considered.

-* IaC was at best, an after thought.
+* IaC was, at best, an afterthought.
 IaC not the leading source, exported nightly jobs.

 * Inconsistencies in our environment.
-* Automations does not like inconsistencies.
+* Automations do not like inconsistencies.

 * Zero-trust to the extremes, for instance break-glass accounts with mfa fire proof lockers.
 * Never trust the developers.